 Apart from this research, I also have personal and academic interests in creative writing, writing pedagogy, and advocacy as it relates to the neurodiversity movement.
 In my spare time, I enjoy writing poetry, playing guitar, and taking long walks outside!

 Undergraduate Leadership & Research Scholar , Barnard College of Columbia University

 Jasmine is from Santa Cruz, California and pursuing a combined major of Medical Anthropology and Women's, Gender & Sexuality Studies at Barnard College'25.
-Her interests in public health and reproductive justice have led her to research on the changes in US maternal mortality rates after the Supreme Court ruling of Dobbs v.
+Her interests in public health and reproductive justice have led her to research on the changes in US maternal morbidity rates after the Supreme Court ruling of Dobbs v.
 Jackson Women's Health Organization, which took away the constitutional right to abortion.

 Undergraduate Research Fellow , Barnard College of Columbia University

 Hello everyone!
 My name is Isabella Garcia Bernstein (she/they), and I am going into my second year at Barnard College.
 I study Spanish and Latin American Cultures and Archaeology.
 My research project involves examining the allegorical play Loa for the Divine Narcissus by Sor Juana Inés de la Cruz to situate her views of scholarship and education in the larger educational structure of colonial Mexico.
 With my research, I hope to gain an understanding of educational disenfranchisement in the country as a result of Spanish Catholic colonization.
 I look forward to connecting with you all.